bbbradsmith/NESertGolfing/readme.md

 **cc65 V2.17 - Git 80a43d7**

 Optional:
-- [https://www.python.org/](Python 3.7) - Used for some included build scripts.
+- [Python 3.7](https://www.python.org/) - Used for some included build scripts.
-- [https://www.aseprite.org/](Aseprite) - Used to prepare animated sprites.
+- [Aseprite](https://www.aseprite.org/) - Used to prototype animated sprites.
-- [http://famitracker.com/](FamiTracker) - Used to prepare sounds.
+- [FamiTracker](http://famitracker.com/) - Used to prototype sounds.

 The provided build script (*build.bat*) is a Windows batch file.
 If you wish to build this program on another platform, you will have to recreate a similar script for yourself in a suitable format.

-# Guide
+## Guide

 Place CC65 in a *cc65/* directory in the root of this project.
 The CC65 toolchain executables should be in *cc65/bin/*.